tibagni/cheatsheets/vim.md

 a(      # a () - same as i( including the ()
 a<      # a <> - same as i< including the <>
-at      # a tag - same as it including the tags
+at      # a tag - same as it including the tags ip      # inner paragraph - same as ip including the paragraph
 ```

 ## Insert mode - inserting/appending text